 If you or a loved one is experiencing issues, our expert team is here to help.
-With specialization in neurology, psychiatry, neuropsychology, and geriatric medicine, our experts work collaboratively under one roof, treating predominantly middle-aged and older adults with a wide range of conditions.
+With specialization in neurology, psychiatry, neuropsychology, and geriatric medicine, our experts work collaboratively under one roof, treating predominantly middle-aged and older adults with a wide range of conditions throughout Los Angeles and Southern California.

 Dementia is not a disease but an “umbrella term” that encompasses symptoms of major neurocognitive disorders, that interfere with the patient’s ability to perform everyday functions and activities.
 Our specialists see patients with dementia due to a variety of causes including Alzheimer’s disease, Lewy body dementia, Parkinson’s disease dementia, and vascular dementia, and provide cross-functional diagnoses, treatments and support.
 We compassionately address the body, mind, spirit, and emotions of our patients to improve their health and quality of life.